Hyperkalemia | Medical Council of Canada

 Given a patient with hyperkalemia, the candidate will

-- perform a history and physical examination to determine the underlying cause (e.g., potassium sparing medications, signs of kidney injury);
+1. list and interpret critical clinical findings, including those based on a history and physical examination aimed at determining the underlying cause (e.g., potassium-sparing medications, signs of kidney injury);

-- those that can help in distinguishing between life-threatening hyperkalemia and pseudohyperkalemia;
+1. those that can help in distinguishing between life-threatening hyperkalemia and pseudohyperkalemia,

-- an ECG to determine the severity of the case;
+2. electrocardiography to determine the severity of the case, and

-- tests to distinguish between causes of hyperkalemia (e.g., serum creatinine, urine electrolytes);
+3. tests to distinguish between causes of hyperkalemia (e.g., serum creatinine level, urine electrolytes);

-- initiate emergency measures (e.g., intravenous calcium, glucose/insulin, potassium binders, dialysis) in the case of hyperkalemia with ECG changes;
+1. initiating emergency measures (e.g., intravenous calcium, insulin and glucose, prescription of potassium binders, dialysis) in the case of hyperkalemia with electrocardiogram changes, and

-- refer the patient for specialized care (e.g., nephrology), if necessary.
+2. referring the patient for specialized care (e.g., nephrology) if necessary.